 Being arrested for driving under the influence a second time can have severe consequences.
 While first-time offenders often have an opportunity to attend a diversion program and get their case dismissed, that same luxury is not given to those charged with DUI the second time around.
 Second offense DUI charges are much stricter, and a conviction results in heavy fines, license suspension, and time spent in jail.

-A Manhattan second-offense DUI lawyer could fight tirelessly for your rights and confidently defend your case in court.
-Reach out to one of our dedicated attorneys today for help with your case.
+Contact one of our dedicated attorneys today for help with your case.